(This page is updated from time to time as Google changes things and info below is current as of May 2022.)

 2) Remember earlier we talked about the white frame around the original image in the left pane?
 You can actually resize that and have a different amount of the picture selected.
 This will give Google more information to base the search on and you may get better results.
 It’s a simple drag and it will automatically update the results on the right pane based on what you select, pretty cool tool!

 3) You can also hit the “Search” button at the top of the right pane and that will take you to plain search results based on the results Google originally came back with.
 This is more useful when you already found your title and are looking for more info on the image itself.
+(Remember, you may not see the search button if it the results were inconclusive and you will just have the Visual matches section.)

 The result is your more standard looking search results:

 Not finding your image?
-Here are some tips:

 Good luck picture hunting!